-1. Create a Facebook page, or use an existing one
+3. Create a Facebook page, or leverage an existing one

-Ultimately, the success of your fundraiser will rely on frequently posting, sharing, and connecting with others on social media.
-Your Facebook posts and updates will get your audience’s attention, give them something to share with their own friends, and inspire people to donate, sometimes repeatedly.
+Much of your fundraiser’s success will depend on frequently posting, sharing, and connecting with others on social media.
+Your Facebook posts and updates will get your audience’s attention, give them something to share with their own friends, and inspire them to donate.

-3. Invite your Facebook friends to like and follow the page
+5. Invite your Facebook friends to like and follow your page

 Once you complete your page and write a post or two to set the tone, invite your Facebook friends to like and follow it.
 Then, once you’ve built a sizable following, encourage followers to invite their own Facebook friends to like and follow your page.

-Pro tip: Facebook doesn’t like people leaving Facebook, so their algorithm deprioritizes posts that include a link in the status.
+Facebook doesn’t like people leaving its site, so its algorithm deprioritizes posts that include a link in the status.
 To get around this, use plain text in your status update and add the link as the first comment.
 Use this technique only for updates you don’t pay to promote.
 If you’re paying to boost a post, add the link in the status.

-Spend some time to make your posts as interesting and compelling as you can.
+Spend some time making your posts as interesting and compelling as you can.
 Hook people with the first sentence, or even the first couple of words.
-Write posts that capture the attention of friends, friends of friends, strangers.
+Write posts that capture the attention of friends, acquaintances, and even strangers.
 Inspire people to visit your fundraiser and donate to your cause.
 Here are a few examples.

 - “Today is the 15th!
 We are asking everyone in this Facebook group to donate $15.”